-The techniques effective presenters should use face-to-face also apply to presentations via video call.
+The techniques effective presenters should use face-to-face also apply when we present via video call.
 However, when using Skype, Webinar or similar software, there are some challenges that you need to be aware of.

 Let’s be honest.
 Presenting updates, proposals and ideas when you are ‘removed’ as a presenter is tough.
 And receiving such presentations when you are ‘remote’ can be even tougher!
 That’s because these types of ‘enabling’ technologies actually disable many of the natural communication cues and sensory tools that we rely on to communicate effectively.